 Finally, Easter Sunday gazes upon "Angel Eyes."
 The angel in the tomb knows the whole story of Jesus' resurrection.
 When he sees the women, he proclaims the Gospel to them, shows them where Jesus' body had formerly lain, and tells them that they can see Jesus themselves in Galilee.
 Likewise, the "angels" or messengers of the Church in the apostolic ministry tell God's people where they can find Jesus and His salvation in the Means of Grace.

-A limited number of "Eyes On Jesus" Daily Devotions for Lent and Easter authored by Lisa M. Clark, and printed by Concordia Publishing House will soon be available on table in narthex.
+A limited number of "Eyes On Jesus" Daily Devotions for Lent and Easter authored by Lisa M. Clark and printed by Concordia Publishing House will soon be available on the table in the narthex.
 Get yours while they last.